 This equation all adds up to produce great schools of the gamiest fish around.
 Dale Hollow is the smallmouth pinnacle.
 Its sheer beauty and what the Tennessee Wildlife Resources Agency has done to make a good thing even better, one has to give the nod to Dale Hollow when it comes to being atop the heap.

 The TWRA's 18 to 24-inch slot limit has really worked.
-Our growth rate at Dale Hollow has exploded with a very large population of four to five pound smallies.
-I really have to tip my T cap to the Agency for its quality work and quality results.
+The growth rate at Dale Hollow has exploded with a very large population of four to five pound smallies.

 Put it on your "fish list."
-All this makes Dale Hollow a must-visit (and preferably on a regular basis) locale for anglers, whether they be in the next county over, the next state, or anywhere in the country.
+All this makes Dale Hollow a must-visit (and preferably on a regular basis) locale for anglers.
 Anglers really do come from all over to fish for Dale Hollow's smallies.
 This includes those from all over the South, the Midwest, the Northeast and some even farther.
 A central location is icing on the famed cake.

 As for access, there are more than 20 ramps to launch from at Dale Hollow.
 Anytime from mid-November to mid-April is bound to be a heck of a trip when water temps are below 60.